cdmill/neomodern.nvim/README.md

 ## Legacy Support

-With the release of `v1`, Neomodern dropped support for the legacy themes COFFEECAT and DARKFOREST.
-If you would still like to use these themes, you can use the following
+With the release of `v1`, Neomodern dropped support for the legacy themes COFFEECAT, DARKFOREST, and DAYLIGHT.
+If you would still like to use these themes, you can use the following commit:
-commit:

 ```lua
 {